jptacek/JPtacek.com/src/documents/2011/06/comparing-asp-net-mvc-and-web-forms/index.html.md

 **Advantages of Web Forms:**

 * Developer Familiarity
 * VERY rich eco system of server controls
 * Provides a RAD development environment
 * Event driven system
-*   Much easier development for data heavy LOB system **Advantages of MVC:**
+* Much easier development for data heavy LOB system

+**Advantages of MVC:**

 * Full control over HTML
 * Easy integration with JavaScript frameworks
 * Embraces the stateless nature of the web
 * Easier Search Engine Optimization
 * Allows for better testing

 At the end of the day, both MVC and Web forms are platforms built on ASP.NET and use the same runtime.
 HTML and HTML 5, while always an important part of what we do, are becoming more and more important.
-If you ever needed verification of this, Microsoft's [recent announcement](http://www.microsoft.com/presspass/features/2011/jun11/06-01corporatenews.aspx)that Windows 8 would allow for the distribution of HTML 5 apps to Windows reinforces that.
+If you ever needed verification of this, Microsoft's [recent announcement](http://www.microsoft.com/presspass/features/2011/jun11/06-01corporatenews.aspx) that Windows 8 would allow for the distribution of HTML 5 apps to Windows reinforces that.
 MVC and Web Forms are both platforms we need to make our customer successful in this kind of environment.
 While I feel MVC is going to be a preferred platform for HTML development, the truth is both platforms are suited for the creation of HTML sites.

-**Why Use it?
-**ASP.NET MVC is a platform for developing HTML applications that provides the user much greater control over the HTML markup that is rendered.
+**Why Use it?** ASP.NET MVC is a platform for developing HTML applications that provides the user much greater control over the HTML markup that is rendered.
 There are added benefits such as supporting testing and better code design too!

 **I Want To Learn More!**